 First, the State of Vermont has yet to make its formal commitment of funding to the Town of Westford.
 The State has dedicated ARPA and Village Wastewater funding in hand.
 In the fall, the Vermont Agency of Natural Resources stated in its public presentation that Westford would be one of the two communities (along with Montgomery) receiving FY22 funds.
 Between the pandemic and other delays at the State, the full commitment has not been made.
 Without the specifics of this commitment, we cannot calculate the cost to taxpayers or system users.
 Second, the Town has new – and unexpected - options for the design of the leach field at the Maple Shade Town Forest.
 In the course of the regular, planned engineering evaluation of soil conditions at the site last November, the engineering team found the soils are significantly better-suited for effective wastewater treatment than we anticipated.
 This has important implications for design, the need for pre-treatment, and costs.
 Our engineering team and the Town need time to fully understand and choose the best design option for the community.
 The Planning Commission will be moving forward with the community wastewater project in a transparent way, continuing to keep the community informed and engaged as the new engineering options are evaluated.
 As financial information comes in from the State, we will work with the Selectboard on taxpayer implications and user rates.
 The public information meeting previously scheduled for February 8th will be rescheduled to a later date when a complete picture of the engineering and financial options can be presented.
 While we do not yet know when a bond vote will occur, we anticipate the vote will occur on or before election day in November 2022.
 November and December have been busy months for the community wastewater project.
 Project information is always available at www.westfordsfuture.com.
 Here are some updates on specific aspects of the project:

 Funding Commitments: The Town is still waiting to receive word from the State of Vermont on American Rescue Plan Act (ARPA) funds to be allocated to the Westford Community Wastewater Project.
 Things are looking very positive, but the pandemic and other factors have delayed hearing about a finalized award.
 As soon as we learn more, we will update residents on the results.
 Engineering Progress: You may have seen the engineering team from Green Mountain Engineering (Alan Huizenga, Brad Washburn, and Alex Huizenga) visiting property owners in and around the Town Common.
 They have verified building plumbing and exits, which is essential information for final design engineering for those properties who would choose– voluntarily – to connect to a community system.
 Based on responses to the service area property owner survey and meetings with the engineering team, 19 of the 34 eligible parcels in the service area plan to connect to the system, and another 7 are considering whether to connect.
 Maple Shade Town Forest Leach Field Evaluation: You also may have seen a drill rig on the Jackson Farm property during the week of November 7th.
 As a normal and required part of the engineering design process, a drill rig took soil borings and conducted large-scale hydraulic tests of the proposed leach field (wastewater disposal) area on the Maple Shade Town Forest property.
 This involves taking soil borings to establish the depth to clay layers and bedrock underneath the disposal field, pumping water into the ground, and taking readings at a monitoring well to assess how much wastewater can be applied safely.
 The testing found that the leach field area has very deep, well-drained soils, with 34’ depth to bedrock and no groundwater.
 This is excellent news for the, effectiveness, and safety of the site’s use as a wastewater disposal site.
 It means that the area can safely manage projected system effluent in a way that is protective of groundwater, and protective of nearby properties and wells and will have superior resiliency and longevity.
 It further establishes that securing the property of the Maple Shade Forest in which this site is located provides for many long-term benefits to the Town and its residents.
 Additional engineering evaluation and design will now be prepared and reviewed with State regulators to determine a final capacity number and site layout.
 Upcoming Meetings: A public informational meeting on the community wastewater system is scheduled for Tuesday, February 8th, from 6:30-8:30pm at Westford School.
 Hybrid attendance options will be available.
 Full information about this event can be found at https://www.westfordsfuture.com/events.html. ![]() During the week of November 14th, additional engineering investigations were conducted on the north-east section of Maple Shade Forest.
 Previous investigations used an excavator that can only reach approximately 14 feet deep.
 The new work included installing four new soil borings to further refine subsurface properties such as depth to bedrock and groundwater elevation.
 New monitoring wells were installed in the borings and further assessment of ground water will be conducted.
 This investigation work is 100% grant funded.
 We asked the Consulting Engineer, Amy Macrellis of Stone Environmental, what she finds interesting about working in this section of Westford.
 This was her response: “What I love about the Maple Shade site is that it was once lakeshore property!
 Unfortunately for the Westford Town Common, it was under the lake…~13,500 years ago.
 The departing glaciers first gave Westford Glacial Lake Vermont, then took it away in stages as the ice sheets retreated north.
 The Lake Vermont shores were relatively high-energy - think about the waves you might see on the modern Lake Champlain shoreline on a blustery day.
 Today, where those shores were, we see sands, gravels, and lots of nice bedding structures, all found during last week’s boring.
 On the map below, I marked where Westford was relative to the full extents of Lake Vermont, so you can maybe get some sense of how big Lake Vermont was… and for a cool (to me) animation created by Vermont DEC of how the glacial lakes formed and retreated, check out https//www.facebook.com/watch/?v=492996508035516" On Sunday, November 21st, Westford residents were able to visit an existing in-ground leach field near Hillside Lane, off of North Road in Westford.
 This system has a similar capacity as the one proposed on Maple Shade.
 We want to thank the residents of Hillside Lane for allowing us to visit.
 We also want to thank Marty Scanlon and Terry Bosworth for taking time to share their perspectives of their community system and especially R.J.
 Moore for providing technical background and expertise to help answer questions from those present.
-More information about their community system can be found at https://www.wfd1.org/.
-In September 2021, the Town of Westford was awarded a $466,194 grant by the Northern Borders Regional Commission (NBRC) and Economic Development Administration to support the Community Wastewater Project.
-These are competitive grants, and the NBRC grant is particularly competitive as it includes applications from Maine, New Hampshire, Vermont, and New York.
-This grant is one piece of a funding stack being developed by the town in order to affordably move the community wastewater project to construction, if approved by the voters.
+More information about their community system can be found at https://www.wfd1.org/. |

 header photo by Amber Haller